john-paul-ruf/john-paul-ruf/readme.md

 - **[Novel Engine](https://github.com/john-paul-ruf/novel-engine)** — a desktop studio
   that runs seven specialized AI editors as a coordinated crew, locally, so the manuscript and the copyright stay the author's.
+- **[loop-me](https://john-paul-ruf.github.io/loop-me/)** — Endless looping generative art in a single page — randomize, tweak, and share the whole composition as a URL.
+No build, no deps, no backend.

 I don't use AI the way a passenger uses a car — I architect it, and I keep my hand on the wheel.
 Multiply the intent; never replace the judgment.